SAP/sap-btp-service-operator/README.md

 ##### Secret Formats

-You can use different attributes in your `ServiceBinding` resource for the purpose of generating different formats of your `Secret` resources.
+You can use different attributes in your `ServiceBinding` resource to generate different formats of your `Secret` resources.

 Even though `Secret` resources can come in various formats, they all share a common basic content.
 The parameters within the `Secret` fall into two categories: